-Similarly, Larry Kim reminds us that there are times when inbound marketing really sucks.
+Similarly, Larry Kim, CEO of MobileMonkey, reminds us that there are times when inbound marketing really sucks.
 This includes situations where you’re in a very niche market, your prospective customers are passive, or you simply don’t have the capacity to handle a sudden spike in demand.

 Inbound marketing: just another approach or a real strategy?

 We can all credit inbound marketing for reminding marketers that the internet has changed the way people buy.
 Customers are no longer just passive receivers of advertising messages.
 They are better informed than ever, and you need to satisfy their desire for information.
 In this view, inbound marketing can’t be ignored, but you could argue that a real marketing strategy takes a bit more than that.